wso2/docs-mi/en/docs/reference/connectors/amazonsqs-connector/amazonsqs-inbound-endpoint-example.md

 The Simple Queue Service will receive messages from the outside, while the AmazonSQS inbound endpoint will consume messages based on the updates.

-## Setting up the integration project
+## Set up the integration project

-Follow the steps in the [create integration project]({{base_path}}/develop/create-integration-project/) guide to set up the Integration Project.
+Follow the steps in the [create integration project]({{base_path}}/develop/create-integration-project/) guide to set up the integration project.

-1. Select the Micro Integrator VS Code Extension and click on `+` in Inbound Endpoints to create a new inbound endpoint.
-Select the creation Type as **custom**.
+1. Select the Micro Integrator VS Code Extension and click on `+` in `Inbound Endpoints` to create a new inbound endpoint.
+Select the creation Type as `custom`.

    <img src="{{base_path}}/assets/img/integrate/connectors/sqs-inbound.png" title="Creating inbound endpoint" width="800" alt="Creating inbound endpoint" style="border:1px solid black"/>

-2. In the form set the class name to `org.wso2.carbon.inbound.amazonsqs.AmazonSQSPollingConsumer` under the `Basic` section.
+2. In the form, set the class name to `org.wso2.carbon.inbound.amazonsqs.AmazonSQSPollingConsumer` under the `Basic` section.

 3. Navigate to the source view and update it with the following configuration as required.